 Driving services on a daily basis or for any period of time (the service includes driving, waiting, and assistance as required).

-In May 2014 I purchased a new Chrysler Grand Voyager.
+In June 2018 I purchased a new Volkswagen Multivan.
 An outstanding car with all the luxury you can desire.
 It runs smooth, it is comfortable , it is extremely exclusive so can be used for tourism and for your business meetings as well.
 2 side electric doors, 2 captain seats for passengers, 3 more seats in back row, split (high power) air-conditioning, great stereo...
-Input for your mp3 player, 3 monitors, navigation system (or simply - GPS) and great light color beige leather seats.
+Input for your mp3 player, and of course - I use Waze as my navigation system (or simply - GPS).
 Seriously - what can you ask more?

 Oh, you're right: It doesn't make coffee !